nguyensjsu/sp19-281-ace-traordinary/docs/Project_Journal.md

 Nasrajan
 ---------
 * Created the Payment API methods.
-C
+* React App for Credit Card forms and the node js server for Stripe handling.
 * Created the MySQL database and tables.
-* Tested everything on EC2 + Docker.
+* Tested the setup on EC2 + Docker.
 * Waiting for the other parts to finish to do the end to end testing.

 Masi